csquare-d/k8s-training/Soapbox.md

 **Resource overhead**: Kubernetes itself consumes resources.
 The control plane, monitoring, logging, and networking components all require CPU and memory.
 For small workloads, this overhead can be a significant percentage of your total resource usage.

-**Cost**: Running a Kubernetes cluster—even a managed one—costs more than simpler alternatives.
+**Cost**: Running a Kubernetes cluster, even a managed one, costs more than simpler alternatives.
 You're paying for control plane nodes, worker node overhead, load balancers, and often additional tooling.

 ---